Kip McGrath Education Centres Updates on Share Buy-Back Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-The latest update is out from Kip McGrath Education Centres Limited ( (AU:KME) ).
+An update from Kip McGrath Education Centres Limited ( (AU:KME) ) is now available.

-Kip McGrath Education Centres Limited has announced a daily update on its ongoing buy-back program, with a total of 66,000 ordinary fully paid securities bought back on the previous day.
+Kip McGrath Education Centres Limited has announced an update on its ongoing on-market buy-back program.
+As of October 28, 2025, the company has bought back a total of 861,973 ordinary fully paid securities, including 50,000 securities purchased on the previous day.
 This buy-back initiative is part of the company’s strategy to manage its capital structure and potentially enhance shareholder value.

 The most recent analyst rating on (AU:KME) stock is a Hold with a A$0.50 price target.
 To see the full list of analyst forecasts on Kip McGrath Education Centres Limited stock, see the AU:KME Stock Forecast page.